March 14, 2025 - March 23, 2025

 Soud Designer, Composer & Remix

-Konstantine is a native of Tbilisi, Georgia, and has composed original music for 14 Synetic Productions and has received 5 Helen Hayes nominations for his sound designs and received 1 award.
-He has also composed original music for films including First Steps, Essay (both directed by Paata Tsikurishvili), and Marage.
-His compositions for theater include work for Hunter from the Sun, Guest of the Night, Mimikria, Labyrinth, and The Decameron.
-His work has been performed at music festivals across Europe, including the Maqs Ophulos festival in Germany and the International Gaudeamus Music Week in Amsterdam.
-Mr. Lortkipanidze received his Bachelor’s and Master’s degrees from the Tbilisi State Conservatory.
+Konstantine is a native of Tbilisi, Georgia.
+He has composed original music for dozens of Synetic productions and has received seven Helen Hayes Award nominations for his sound designs and received two awards.
+He has also composed original music for the films First Steps, Essay (both directed by Paata Tsikurishvili), and Mirage.
+His theatrical work includes Hunter from the Sun, Guest of the Night, Mimikria, Labyrinth, and The Decameron.
+His compositions have also been performed at music festivals across Europe, including the Max Ophuls Festival in Germany and the International Gaudeamus Music Week in Amsterdam.
+Konstantine received his Bachelor’s and Master’s degrees from the Tbilisi State Conservatory.

 Irakli Kavsadze